 In 1529, Dominican monks arrived in what is today the state of Oaxaca.
 Here they found large populations of indigenous peoples with a wealth of natural resources which they used to construct massive temples and convents to aid in the conversion of the local populations.
 Their goal was to establish a convent at intervals of… Continue reading La Ruta Dominica–The Dominican Route

-Most of what make the Central Valles Region of Oaxaca hot is the sun, at 1,555 meters above sea level (5,102 ft.) that sun really beats down on you.
-The Papaloapan region in northern Oaxaca is where the gulf coast plane meets the montains.
+Most of what makes the Central Valles Region of Oaxaca hot is the sun, at 1,555 meters above sea level (5,102 ft.) that sun really beats down on you.
+The Papaloapan region in northern Oaxaca is where the gulf coast plane meets the mountains.
 The trip from Oaxaca City to Valle Nacional first takes you up over 2000 meters before dropping down to a mear 60 meters above sea level (196 ft.) in Valle Nacional.
 Be sure to travel during the day and get a window seat as the views are spectacular.

-The stretch between Valle Nacional and Tuxtepec is lush and green and its rivers are full of cold water coming down the mountains in the form of beautiful water falls and natural swimming holes.
+The stretch between Valle Nacional and Tuxtepec is lush and green and its rivers are full of cold water coming down the mountains in the form of beautiful waterfalls and natural swimming holes.

 The most famous of which is Zuzul, where a large pool has been made before the water joins the main river.
 While the air temperatures are in the upper 30s (over 100) this time of year, the water is around 22 degrees (about 70).

 Monte flor is also well known as it’s right off the highway, and easy to get to.
-The swimming area is smaller, but built with the water flowing through it and it’s safe to continue floating on down stream.
+The swimming area is smaller but built with the water flowing through it and it’s safe to continue floating on downstream.